 Scan Jobs are delegated to Scanning Server(s) for execution.

 Scan Job, Scan Function, and Function Column definitions are stored in the NSS database.

-Customers who are looking to begin using the Console interface, and are currently running NSS 9.90 or later, should review Deployment Topology and System Requirements, in order to understand what new infrastructure elements are required.
+Customers who are looking to begin using the Console interface, and are currently running NSS 9.90 or later, should review Deployment Topologies as well as System Requirements in order to understand what new infrastructure elements are required.